 It's why CarolinaConnect is developing partnerships with electric cooperatives in South Carolina.
 Just as the electric co-ops brought power where it was needed in the 1930s, CarolinaConnect was formed to bridge the high-speed internet service gap that affects many electric co-op members today.

-We’re already at work in the midlands of South Carolina bringing faster, dependable and more affordable internet service to members of Mid-Carolina Electric Cooperative.
+We’re already at work in the midlands of South Carolina bringing faster, dependable and more affordable internet service to electric co-op members.
 Best of all, it comes with the service reliability you expect from your electric cooperative.

 We know connected communities are more educated and more prosperous communities.
 As an affiliate company of the electric co-op system, we’re proud to be part of connecting members to internet service that can impact their quality of life, in the same way electricity did all those years ago.

 Take a moment to see where we’re going next.
 Be sure to join the list to indicate your interest in internet made better.

 Chief Executive Officer